 Distinctive toothed, triangular-shaped leaves mark this large plant, which can grow to be 20-40 inches (50-100 cm) tall.
 Several flowerheads cluster atop the single tall stem.
 The flowers are bright yellow with many petals.
-Common in the park, generally above 4,000 feet (1,219 meters).
+Common in the park, generally above 4,000 feet (1,219 m).

 A common subalpine species; it can be found growing alone or in clustered groups formed from spreading rootstock.
 Stems reach about 20 inches (50 cm) in height, with oval, toothed leaves.

-Also known as Spreading Stonecrop, this plant grows to form spreading mats.
+Also known as spreading stonecrop, this plant grows to form spreading mats.
 Stems have thick bright green leaves, sometimes tinged with red.
 Usually found growing on cliff faces and stony slopes.

 A low, clustered perennial, with basal leaves with three, coarsely toothed leaflets.
 Common in higher elevation subalpine areas such as the Sunrise area.

-Fleabane, Alpine Yellow Erigeron aureus
+Fleabane, Alpine Yellow

-Each plant usually boasts a single flower supported on a 6-12 inch (15-30 cm) long stem (unlike the 2-3 flowers per stem found on Avalanche Lilies), but often found growing in clumps of multiple individuals.
-Glacier lilies also bloom earlier than Avalanche Lilies or other flowers, sometimes even pushing through late-season snow in order to flower.
+Each plant usually boasts a single flower supported on a 6-12 inch (15-30 cm) long stem (unlike the 2-3 flowers per stem found on avalanche lilies), but often found growing in clumps of multiple individuals.
+Glacier lilies also bloom earlier than avalanche lilies or other flowers, sometimes even pushing through late-season snow in order to flower.

 Spreads via rootstock and runners to form small patches or mats, with branched stems ranging from 2-8 inches (5-20 cm) long.
 Commonly found along streams or areas of wet ground.